jhpyle/docassemble/_docs/groups.md

 {% endhighlight %}

 If the answer to this is `True`, the interview will seek a definition for `fruit[0]` to gather the first element.
-It will ask the question "What fruit should be added to the list?"
+Thus, it will ask the question "What fruit should be added to the list?"

 {% highlight yaml %}
 question: |